siebigteroth/StaticMap4OSM/README.md

 StaticMap4OSM
 =============

-StaticMap4OSM is a javascript library, which creates a static canvas image based on an OpenStreetMap like layer.
+StaticMap4OSM is a javascript library, which creates a static canvas image based on an OpenStreetMap like layer and a given center (latitude and longitude).

 Demo: https://rawgit.com/siebigteroth/StaticMap4OSM/master/demo.html